VERTEBRAL COLUMN OVERVIEW

 Cervical Lordosis

-• Forward curvature of the cervical spine
+• Forward curvature of your cervical spine (your neck)

 • Extends from the atlas (first vertebra) to the middle of the second thoracic vertebra

-• Supports the head
+• Supports your head

 Lumbar Lordosis